MonChiSub/TheWarWithin-TSM_Group_Setup/README.md

 # Changes to the Setup

+> 24/12/2024 Changes
+> - A few operations still had undercut set to 1s, now changed to not undercut anything anymore.
+Last posted is first bought, so no need to undercut, ever.
+> - Added a few TWW Recipes which were missing
+> - Many other things over the past month, mostly item adjustments in groups.

 > 16/11/2024 Changes
 > - Simplifying operation min/max/normal prices
 > - Min price now uses an average of just DBMarket and DBRegionMarketAvg, removing DBHistorical / DBRegionHistorical